 He also works on conflicts and synergies among different transport modes and users as well as their effects in terms of social equity.
 He develops and co-designs strategies to make safer, fair and liveable public spaces for walking, cycling and transit.

-Within cambiaMO is responsible for the coordination of administrative tasks and develops projects related to active mobility and cultural innovations for generating social learning and innovative entrepreneurial ideas in the realm of mobility.
+Within cambiaMO is responsible for the coordination of tasks and develops projects related to active mobility and cultural innovations for generating social learning and innovative entrepreneurial ideas in the realm of mobility.

 Master in Integrated Project Management at Universidad Politécnica de Madrid and Civil Engineer at Universidad Mayor de San Andrés de La Paz, Marcelo is co-founder and director of technological developments of cambiaMO.
 He has extensive experience in the management of massive urban transport projects.

 cambiaMO | changing mobility was founded in 2010 by five junior and senior researchers who, from the academic sphere, were working in European and national research programs, focused on transport analysis, cost-benefit analysis tools and user-centered social innovation with participatory approaches.

 The members of the cooperative received more than € 5,000,000 in projects from European Union funds, the COST-European Cooperation in Science and Technology association, the Spanish Research Program, the OECD International Transport Forum, the European association Transport and Environment, the European Climate Change Foundation and several local and regional authorities and institutions.

 Our mission is to trigger processes of socio-technical transformation of the mobility system towards sustainability, equity and resilience, through systemic analysis, research methodologies and social innovation initiatives.